 Essential fatty acids (EFAs) are fats that your body needs but can’t make itself.
 They must come from your diet.
 These fats are used in every cell of your body, but especially in the eyes and nervous system.
 The retina and the brain’s gray matter are rich with omega-3 type EFAs.

 Omega-3’s also play an important role in the immune system, either promoting or inhibiting inflammation, with omega-3’s generally inhibiting inflammation.
 Interestingly, EFAs play a role in turning genes on and off as well.
-Therefore, some of the possible benefits of cod liver oil is reducing inflammation and turning off genes for disease.
+Therefore, some of the possible health benefits of cod liver oil is reducing inflammation and turning off genes for disease.

 How it helps